 It’s especially relevant for:

-- people with partners (and dependants) - particularly if you’re a one-income-family
+- people with partners (and dependents) - particularly if you’re a one-income-family

 - people who are financially responsible for a special needs sibling, aging parents, or managing a long term medical condition

 - people with mortgage debt or paying large rent, who have debts which couldn't be paid out from savings alone

 Real Life Statistics